Earth Observation - Specialization

 Learn how to monitor, understand and predict Earth's environment, hydro- and cryosphere.

 The effects of global climate change have an ever-increasing impact across the planet, affecting both human societies and ecosystems.
-In addition, human activities are affecting the environment on local, regional, and global scale.
-Efficient climate and environmental monitoring, understanding and prediction is essential to provide a scientific basis for decision-makers dealing with climate and environment issues.
+In addition, human activities affect the environment on local, regional, and global scales.
+Efficient climate and environmental monitoring, understanding and prediction are essential to provide a scientific basis for decision-makers dealing with climate and environmental issues.

 Students following the specialization 'Earth Observation' will learn to develop and use instruments, observation techniques, and data processing methods to monitor and study the oceans, groundwater, landmasses, and ice from satellites and aircraft, as well as detection and classification of objects in such data using, e.g. advanced machine-learning methods.